 Style is very sacred to every individual, it’s a form of self-expression which in a way says about a person’s personality (Lesbian Fashion).
 LGBTQ community also have their own sense of style in general, all rainbows and pastels and cool, bright colours… Lesbian, back in the 1950s used to dress up in a more masculine way..their style used to be androgynous.
 The history of lesbian fashion has been quite a thing to study… some of those trends are still prevalent, some have been modified and some are absolutely new.
 Here is a list of lesbian fashion aesthetics that I have summed up.

 The butch lesbian also known as studs dresses up in a masculine way.
-They will wear probably an oversized Tee shirt, a button-up shirt, pants and might keep their hair short.
+They will wear probably an oversized Tee shirt, a button-up shirt, and pants and might keep their hair short.
+You can learn more here about the different types of tops by clicking on the link.
 They are mostly muscular in physique and they are often mistaken for men.
-If you fall into this category, you might be shopping from a men’s section a lot (Lesbian Fashion).
+If you fall into this category, you might be shopping from a men’s section a lot (Lesbian Fashion)

 – Also known as The Lipstick Lesbians, these are more on the feminine side, they like to dress up in skirts, dresses and mostly girly stuff.
 They are often paired up with the studs and they don’t look like the stereotypical Lesbians, They embrace their femininity and queerness together.